From BR Bullpen

 DiMuro was not informed by Japanese officials of the higher strike zone in Japan or the level of violence against umpires in the country.
 Early in the season, he ran into conflict with Taiwanese slugger Yasuaki Taiho of the Chunichi Dragons over a called strike.
 Taiho hit DiMuro in the chest and almost knocked him down.
 Leo Gomez, Taiho's teammate, came to DiMuro's rescue.
 When Taiho only got a letter of reprimand in response, DiMuro was ordered by the American League to return to the USA because of safety concerns.

-Mike worked in the PCL for the remainder of 1997 and remained there in 1998.
-He came to the majors in 1999, helped by the Richie Phillips-led mass resignation of MLB umpires.
+Mike worked in the PCL for the remainder of 1997, although he did work his first few major league games in the AL that summer.
+He remained in the PCL in 1998 but came to the majors to stay in 1999, helped by the Richie Phillips-led mass resignation of MLB umpires.
 DiMuro wore number 16, just as his father had.
 He worked the 2005 All-Star Game, as well as Division Series in 2000 and 2010.